Richienb/ROS-Code/docs/packages.md

     The colour package includes support colour based operations.
     `pip install colour`

+??? summary "Lorem Ipsum"
+    The loremipsum package is able to generate ipsum on demand.
+    `pip install loremipsum`

 ### Also required for code execution

 ???+ summary "Future"